Check availability for your trip and quickly book online

 -Average flows on the Stanislaus in summer months are somewhere between 250-750CFS.
 These flows are, under most conditions, considered amateur-friendly “float trips”.

--Flows between 750-1000CFS are still fairly mellow, but we do recommend participants know how to swim.
+-Flows between 750-1000CFS are still fairly mellow, but we do recommend participants know how to swim, and you want to have one adult per child attending.

--Flows between 1000-1500CFS are slightly more challenging, and require at least 2+ strong paddlers per boat, and we recommend all participants know how to swim.
+-Flows between 1001-1300CFS are slightly more challenging, and require at least 2+ strong paddlers per boat, and we recommend all participants know how to swim.

--Flows between 1500-2000CFS are considered high flow.
+-Flows between 1300-2000CFS are considered high flow.
 At this point participants need to know how to swim, all boats need 2+ strong paddlers, and strong communication among group members is a must.
+Alcohol is banned at these flows.
+All children must be 7 or older.

 -Flows above 2000CFS are normally “un-runnable”, except for in specific scenarios (certain sections of the Stanislaus are runnable at these flows, but we do not recommend the general public raft above 2000CFS without extensive planning).